 Members of the Loyola Table Tennis Club coordinated by Mr. Jarrett Ketterling.
 Once again in March our Secondary 4 students experienced a "Service Week" in the Dominican Republic, Colombia, Peru and at home here in Montreal.

+The top Junior school public speakers gather on stage with Ms. Annie Beland, Vice Principal of Academics for the Junior school.
 Secondary 3 student Thomas Khairy was awarded a Medal of Excellence for his project entry in the Québec provincial science fair competition recently.
 Thomas also earned a \$2000 scholarship to Sherbrooke University, and he now goes on to represent Loyola High School, the Montreal Region, and Québec at the Canada-wide finals in Ottawa.